-I enjoy creating WordPress websites and custom designs for local and national startups, entrepreneurs, and non-profits.
+Creating WordPress websites and custom designs for local and national startups, entrepreneurs, and non-profits is extremely rewarding.
 My clients range from creatives and solopreneurs who are just starting out, to established brands looking to strategically refresh their visual identity and web presence.

 Mid-Kansas Jewish Federation